Apolarity, Hessian and Macaulay polynomials: Plane quartics

-In this section we will make some remarks about the relationship between the Hessian and the Macaulay polynomials for smooth quartics in $\mathbb{P}^2$.
-Since a general quartic can be written as a sum of at most six powers of linear forms (see, for example, the introduction in \cite{RS}), and - as already seen - we can just analyze one quartic for each class of projective equivalence, we have the following cases:
+Since a general quartic can be written as a sum of at most six powers of linear forms (see, for example, \cite{AH}), and - as already seen - we can just analyze one quartic for each class of projective equivalence, we have the following cases:

-\begin{enumerate} \item Fermat quartic: $x^4+y^4+z^4$.
+\begin{enumerate} \item Fermat quartic: $f=x^4+y^4+z^4$.
 The Hessian polynomial coincides, up to a multiplicative constant, with the Macaulay polynomial: $x^2y^2z^2$ (this is a special case of Ex.\ \ref{fermat}).